 - Mythology Gag: The HUNK chapter is called "Fourth Survivor", which is the name of the unlockable minigame where he appeared for the first time in Resident Evil 2.

 - New Work, Recycled Graphics: The Umbrella Chronicles reuses assets from the GameCube installments (REmake, RE0 and RE4), as well as the Outbreak spinoffs.
 This is why the scenarios "Train Derailment" and "Mansion Incident" are relatively faithful adaptations of RE0 and REmake, whereas "Raccoon's Destruction" vaguely resemble the actual events of RE3.
-Since neither RE2 nor RE3 were remade, and the original PlayStation versions were too outdated compared to the other titles, "Raccoon's Destruction" instead uses areas from several Outbreak scenarios, namely "Outbreak", "Underbelly", "Desperate Times" and "Hellfire".
+Since neither RE2 nor RE3 were remade until a decade after this game, and the original PlayStation versions were too outdated compared to the other titles, "Raccoon's Destruction" instead uses areas from several Outbreak scenarios, namely "Outbreak", "Underbelly", "Desperate Times" and "Hellfire".
 This is also the real reason why The Umbrella Chronicles glosses over the events of RE2 and only focuses on what happened to Ada and HUNK (since they already had character models in RE4).
 Only Carlos and Nemesis were remade completely for this game.

 - Nostalgia Level: The Raccoon City segments, using the same maps as Outbreak, tend to bring back memories of said game.
 As are the mansion and the train segments, which use old parts from their games as well.